Skip to main content

 Can extreme operating areas also be covered?

 Yes, our sensors are designed for extreme conditions.
-In addition to the extended temperature and pressure range, we offer custom adaptations such as sensor lengths up to 3000 mm, special alloys for corrosive media, and various protection types, for example, optional explosion protection.
+In addition to the extended temperature and pressure range, we offer customizations such as sensor lengths up to 3000 mm, special alloys for corrosive media, and various protection types, for example, optional explosion protection.
 Each sensor is individually configured according to your requirements configured.

-Can multiple components be monitored simultaneously?
+Can several components be monitored simultaneously?

 Related applications

-Precise determination of concentrations of different solutions
+Precise determination of concentrations of various solutions

 Optimal control of crystallization processes